zqfang/GSEApy/README.rst

 * **Running inside python interactive console without switch to R!!!**
 * User friendly for both wet and dry lab usrers.
-* Produce or reproduce pubilishable figures.
+* Produce or reproduce publishable figures.
 * Perform batch jobs easy.
 * Easy to use in bash shell or your  data analysis workflow, e.g. snakemake.